jumpalottahigh/blog.georgi-yanev.com/content/reader-questions/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 **"recommand PID tune, its unstable during a (building)dive"** - Annonymous

-I'm not sure you can do enough with just PID tuning to improve prop wash on building dives.
+> I'm not sure you can do enough with just PID tuning to improve prop wash on building dives.
 As much as I love the Mobula7 HD, I'm not convinced it's the right tool to the tall building dives.
 Either way, check out Project Mockingbird for optimal configuration. - Georgi

 \*\*\*

 **"Is the 75% throttle only throttle rate?
 Or do I need to do 75% on the others as well?"** - Joe

-Follow the instructions in the **Throttle limits** section in [the Eachine Trashcan article](/fpv/unbox-review-setup-eachine-trashcan/#throttle-limits). - Georgi
+> Follow the instructions in the **Throttle limits** section in [the Eachine Trashcan article](/fpv/unbox-review-setup-eachine-trashcan/#throttle-limits). - Georgi

 \*\*\*

 **"How to charge IT?
 Plase Anwser me"** - Annonymous

-That would depend on the batteries you use, but if you use something similar to what I recommend, with standard balance connectors, [these battery chargers](/fpv/gear-2019/#chargers) will work just fine for you. - Georgi
+> That would depend on the batteries you use, but if you use something similar to what I recommend, with standard balance connectors, [these battery chargers](/fpv/gear-2019/#chargers) will work just fine for you. - Georgi

+\*\*\*

+**"How do you switch the vtx from 25 to 200mw?
+I agree with everything you wrote.
+Its a stellar cinewhoop!
+(One of my motors just failed, though... :( )"** - RobinK

+> When you plug in your quad go `yaw left` + `pitch up` to enter the OSD, then go into `Features` => `VTX`.
+Find `power` and adjust the value, then remember to save on the way out.
+Happy you enjoy your Mobula, I had a [motor fail too and got it replaced](/fpv/how-to-change-mobula7-hd-motor/) real quick. - Georgi